cuvva/apis/apis/auth.md

 This is the first documented version - service already existed at this point.

+To be withdrawn imminently.
+So far, the following has been changed:

+- `register_user` has been removed
+- `authenticate` no longer allows the use of email identifier tokens (6 digit codes)

 ### 2017-07-24

-No change - just needed for app compatibility.
+Alias of `2017-05-09` - just needed for app compatibility.

 ### 2017-11-23

-No change - just needed for app compatibility.
+Alias of `2017-05-09` - just needed for app compatibility.

 ### 2018-03-06